veswill3/gin/README.md

 Gin
 ===

-Learn to play [gin rummy](https://en.wikipedia.org/wiki/Gin_rummy), keep track of your score, and whos turn it is to deal.
+Learn to play [gin rummy](https://en.wikipedia.org/wiki/Gin_rummy), keep track of your score, and whose turn it is to deal.

+See it live at https://veswill3.github.io/gin.

 This is my first shot at making a PWA with react and redux.